 The Division of Law and Philosophy provides the opportunity to study for a wide range of degrees within a friendly, supportive and research-led learning environment.

 We are located in the Pathfoot Building on the main University campus.
 Pathfoot is a fine example of 1960s modernist architecture and is a listed building.
 It is a bright and attractive learning environment for students and hosts the University’s extensive art collection and exhibitions.

-In the Stirling Law School, we provide high quality professionally qualifying legal education through our Scots Law LLB degrees, which are accredited by the Law Society of Scotland and the Faculty of Advocates.
+Our programmes: we provide high quality professionally qualifying legal education through our Scots Law LLB degrees, which are accredited by the Law Society of Scotland and the Faculty of Advocates.
 We also offer a range of innovative and popular multi-disciplinary BA Law degrees for those from throughout the UK and beyond who wish a university education in in law, but who do not intend entering the legal profession.
-At postgraduate level, in addition to the Accelerated Graduate LLB, we provide multi-disciplinary LLM programmes in a number of specialist areas, such as finance; the environment; international commercial law; corporate social responsibility; and digital media and publishing.
+At postgraduate level, in addition to the Accelerated Graduate LLB, we provide multi-disciplinary LLM programmes in Environmental Policy and Governance and in International Energy Law and Policy.
 We also have a thriving PhD programme.

 Philosophy at Stirling prides itself on combining an innovative teaching programme with research at the highest level.
 We offer an undergraduate teaching curriculum centred in the analytic tradition broadly conceived, and covering all major aspects of the subject.
 We are committed to providing a dynamic and supportive learning environment in which students can easily feel at home.